SJWHarwood/SJWHarwood/README.md

 - 👯 I’m looking to collaborate on ...
 Any projects going, preferably back-end.
 - 🤔 I’m looking for help with ...
 Nothing at the minute (come back later)
 - 💬 Ask me about ...
 Ruby on Rails or anything cricket related
 - 📫 How to reach me: ...
-My email - sjwharwood@outlook.com
+My email - sjwharwood@outlook.com - Thank you.
 - ⚡ Fun fact: ...
 I play cricket!
 - ps.
 I'm looking for any projects to collaborate on - please get intouch via my email.